Getting Started

 Creating an Account

-Once registered you will be taken to the main workspace.
-The top navigation provides direct access to API Keys, Access Providers, Presets, Job Description, and API Job History.
+The top bar includes Chat (AI assistant), Support (user guide and contact), and Exit (sign out).
 The CLI can be deployed for offline use with a locally-provided license file, while the web application and API require an online account.

 Using the Web Application